BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 ## Understand the P2SH Lock

 You already saw a P2SH transaction when you created a multisig in [§6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
-Though multisig is one of the standard transaction type, `bitcoin-cli` actually simplifies the usage of its multisigs by embedding them into P2SH transactions, as described more fully in [§8.3: Scripting a Multisig](8_3_Scripting_a_Multisig.md).
+Though multisig is one of the standard transaction types, `bitcoin-cli` simplifies the usage of its multisigs by embedding them into P2SH transactions, as described more fully in [§8.3: Scripting a Multisig](8_3_Scripting_a_Multisig.md).

 So, let's look one more time at the `scriptPubKey` of that P2SH multisig:
 ```